qpdf/qpdf/manual/cli.rst

 .. qpdf:option:: --empty

-   .. help: empty input file
+   .. help: use empty file as input

       Use in place of infile for an empty input.
 Especially useful with --pages.